 Any time a student interferes with learning, regardless of the degree, the student is subject to removal from class.
-When students are causing a problem that the teacher considers a disruption to class progress, the student will be sent to the office.
-Because it is not possible for the teacher to accompany students, they are responsible for reporting to the office.
+When students are causing a problem that the teacher considers a disruption to class progress, the student will be sent to the office or planning room.
+Because it is not possible for the teacher to accompany students, they are responsible for reporting to the designated location as directed by the teacher.
 Students should explain the reason they have been asked to leave class.
-An administrative assistant will assign the student a location where they will wait.
-Under no circumstances are students to leave until they have been told to do so.
+Under no circumstances are students to leave the office or planning room until they have been given permission to do so.
 Additional consequences will be determined at the discretion of administration.
 In the judgment of the administration, if a student's behavior is sufficiently disruptive as to seriously curtail the learning environment, students can be permanently removed from class.